bravo-2018/Assessments/Week-4-dhofstetter.md

 x = 1022
 puts "I am printing a random number #{x}"
 ```
+String interpolation

 #### 6. How do you feel about testing right now?
 What potential pros/cons/barriers/advantages do you see to implementing BDD in your own code?

 //Your Answer
+Testing automation is necessary IMO in order to produce higher quality code.
+It has a higher time up front to implement but in the long run will save time on delieverables as when new code is merged and built it can identify problems with the new code if test cases fail.

 //Googled Answer